SDI4Apps/cloud-platform/README.md

 ## CERIT-SC OpenNebula

-Must be submitted from command line.
+Log into [OpenNebula web interface](https://cloud.metacentrum.cz/).
+Instantiate the template 3508 "SDI4Apps platform (4 CPU) VNC".

+It can be also submitted from command line.
 Download the files user-data.yaml, authenticate, then run  *launch_on_ceritsc.sh*.

-### Setup for CERIT-SC OpenNebula
+### Setup for CERIT-SC OpenNebula Command Line

 Install package **opennebula-tools** from [repository](http://docs.opennebula.org/4.14/design_and_installation/quick_starts/qs_ubuntu_kvm.html#install-the-repo).
 On a Ubuntu 14.04 box, do the following:
 ```